Huajian Gao: Education and career

 Huajian Gao was born in Chengdu, Sichuan on December 7, 1963.

 He received his B.S. in Engineering Mechanics from Xi'an Jiaotong University of China in 1982, and his M.S. and Ph.D. in Engineering Science from Harvard University in 1984 and 1988, respectively.
 He taught at Stanford University between 1988 and 2002, where he was promoted to Associate Professor with tenure in 1994 and to full Professor in 2000.
 He joined the Max Planck Society in 2001 as a Director at the Max Planck Institute for Metals Research in Stuttgart, Germany.
 In 2006 he moved to Brown University as the Walter H. Annenberg Professor of Engineering.
-In 2019, he joined Nanyang Technological University Nanyang Technological University as 2019 Distinguished University Professors, also jointly affiliated as scientific director of Institute of High Performance Computing, A*STAR, Singapore.
+In 2019, he joined Nanyang Technological University as 2019 Distinguished University Professors, also jointly affiliated as scientific director of Institute of High Performance Computing, A*STAR, Singapore.
 Gao is the editor of the Journal of the Mechanics and Physics of Solids.
-In January of 2024 it was announced that Huajian Gao would be joining Tsinghua University in a full time chair professor position.
+In January 2024 it was announced that Huajian Gao would be joining Tsinghua University in a full time chair professor position.